CTO

 Technical summary of the bug

 The static file handler for plugins in Grafana 8.x does not properly sanitize the requested path.
-By accessing GET /public/plugins/<plugin-id>/../../../../<file>, the server returns content outside the plugin directory, allowing local file read without authentication.
+When accessing GET /public/plugins/<plugin-id>/../../../../<file>, the server returns content outside the plugin directory, allowing local file read without authentication.
 The vector exists for any installed plugin (including built-ins).

 Why is this relevant in 2025?